brycewray/eleventy_solo/src/posts/2019/02/back-up-jack.md

 I urge you to figure out a 3-2-1 (or better) backup plan that works for you, as well as to pick at least one solid cloud vendor for sync purposes, so you can keep your own precious stuff *both* backed up and sync'd---safe for you and for those who might want it when you're gone.
 Do it even if you're just a kid now, much less an old codger like me.
 If you don't care now, you will someday.

 [^1]:	However, if you will spend enough time with it to make it worth it, Shadow isn't a bad deal for those who shy away from the up-front investment in a truly gaming-level PC.
-You're paying $35 a month (which you can stop at any time, as I did) to use a seriously outfitted PC in a rack someplace, and Shadow promises to keep the PC updated to meet newer games' requirements.
+You're paying $35 a month (which you can stop at any time, as I did) to use a seriously outfitted PC in a rack someplace, and Shadow promises to keep the PC updated to meet newer games’ requirements.
 As long as you have sufficiently good up/down bandwidth, it might well be worth checking out.
 Shadow has been cultivating tech-oriented YouTube channels, so you can probably find a good cheaper-first-month deal readily enough, as I did ($25 instead of $35).

 [^2]:	Tip: if you ever want to use an Xbox controller with your Mac, make very sure you install the [360Controller driver](https://github.com/360Controller/360Controller/releases) first.
 It'll save you a world of trouble trying to dope it out.